 Dips are another great compound bodyweight exercise to add to your arsenal.
 They work the chest, back, triceps, shoulders, and core.
 Maintaining proper form is key to preventing shoulder irritation.
 If you aren’t yet strong enough to do dips with parallel dip bars, you can do bodyweight dips off a weight bench with your hands behind you on the bench.

 - Lift your body up onto the dip bars so that your arms are straight, and lean your body forward about 45 degrees.

 - Lower your body by bending your elbows until your triceps are roughly parallel to the floor.

-- Push through your hands to raise your body back up the starting position.
+- Push through your hands to raise your body back up to the starting position.

 - Complete 12-15 reps.
 Add a weighted vest if you can do 15 easily.